 One Size Does Not Fit All (Tile Size)

 The Conventional wisdom says that small spaces call for small tiles but think again.
 Large tiles can actually trick the brain into thinking the space is bigger than it is.
-With fewer grout lines the walls and floor are less cluttered and the room visually expanded.
+With fewer grout lines the walls and floor are less cluttered and the room is visually expanded.
 With lots of grout lines, which can give the bathroom walls a grid-like appearance that can promote the feeling of being boxed in – making your bathroom feel smaller still.

 Smaller tiles shouldn’t be ruled out though as they are great at creating a feature which we will cover in the section below with examples of bathroom renovations we have completed often with a combination of small feature wall tiles and large format tiles for the rest.
 Don’t be afraid to experiment with different tile work patterns, just make sure to plan ahead.
 When it comes to small spaces, there’s little room for error.